Rave-Cohen/DroneSimulator/README.md

 ### Current Prototype (Feb 17th):
-This dataset will be used to train our machine learning models.
+This simulator will be used to train our machine learning models.

 *For more details: Refer to the "ProtocolAndNotes" script.